LeadingIndiaAI/Human-activity-Detection/README.md

 ```
 * To extract the frames, run the command below:
 ```
-bash frames.sh     # To extract just the frames bash framesbr.sh   # To extract frames with Background Reduction
+bash scripts/frames.sh     # To extract just the frames bash scripts/framesbr.sh   # To extract frames with Background Reduction
 ```